Apsd1109/apsd1109.github.io/_blogs/2022-10-14-with-every-breath-thanksgiving.md

 > God, you reside in your sanctuary, where there is no presence of sin, for it is holy and set apart; you reside in your mighty heavens, seated on the highest throne, rich in glory and honour!

-Take this time to reflect on God’s holiness and honour.
+Take this time to reflect on God's holiness and honour.
 Where is this demonstrated in the scriptures?

 > Lord, you have displayed your great excellences by the very works of your hands, by the mighty deeds you have done!
-God, I can only praise you for your power, sovereignty, and faithfulness throughout all of history, and especially for your redeeming work on the cross by way of Jesus’ life, death, and resurrection!
+God, I can only praise you for your power, sovereignty, and faithfulness throughout all of history, and especially for your redeeming work on the cross by way of Jesus' life, death, and resurrection!

 What are some more ways God has shown His faithfulness to His people?
 How did He demonstrate His power and authority over all in history and in your life?